Marc Workshop meets donation goals: Funds for wheelchair accessible bus and building renovations

 Marc Workshop is a non-profit organization that “assists adults with disabilities in achieving self-sufficiency, and increased social interactions leading to greater community integration,” according to the company’s Facebook page.

-The workshop began a fundraising effort in 2019 to help purchase a wheelchair accessible bus, said Justice.
-The Fraternal Order of Eagles Aerie 3739 helped fundraise with a letter campaign and a Poker run.
+The workshop began a fundraising effort in 2019 to help purchase a wheelchair accessible bus, Justice wrote by email.
+The Fraternal Order of Eagles Aerie 3739 helped raise money for the bus with a letter campaign and a poker run.

-After this, the pandemic hit, and they still made an effort put money aside to go towards the bus, but everything was put on hold “due to uncertainties regarding our future,” said Justice.
+After this, the pandemic hit, and they still made an effort put money aside to go towards the bus, but everything was put on hold “due to uncertainties regarding our future,” wrote Justice.

 People are also reading…

-The Give Back to MHC Project is a group of people that grew up in the Martinsville-Henry county area that no longer live here, but they have “a collective goal to assist their childhood community with revitalization efforts,” said Justice.
+The Give Back to MHC Project is a group of people who grew up in the area and no longer live here, but they have “a collective goal to assist their childhood community with revitalization efforts,” said Justice.

-The donation allowed the workshop to meet their money goals and purchase their wheelchair accessible bus in Dec.
-2021.
+The donation allowed the workshop to meet their monetary goals and purchase their wheelchair accessible bus in December.

-The workshop also received an $18,000 grant from the Community Foundation, which allowed them to complete renovations on their facility, said Justice.
+The workshop also received an $18,000 grant from the Community Foundation Serving Western Virginia, which allowed them to complete renovations on their building, Justice wrote.

-The renovation was needed for the Marc Workshop to increase their capacity, Justice said.
-They are “currently licensed for 17 individuals, but project that this will double once renovations are complete,” Justice added.
+The renovation was needed for the Marc Workshop to double the number of clients they serve, from the present 17.

 The workshop needs approval of their facility from the Department of Behavioral Health and Development Services, their licensing agency, to expand their capacity, said Justice.

 This involves a site visit where they will look at “the physicality of the building in which services are provided” and determine whether capacity can be adjusted, Justice added.
-They will now be able to add new resources to better serve the community, such as a sensory room.
+Improvements would include a sensory room.

 “Marc is truly humbled by the support from those who helped to make our goals a reality; we would like to formally acknowledge those that made it all possible,” said Justice.